M2 Shuttle service

 Can I receive a T pass for summer research?

 The T pass program is designed for term-time research only.
-However, if you have extenuating financial circumstances, please send an email to Margaret Lynch.
+However, if you have extenuating financial circumstances, please send an email to Margaret Lynch, Associate Director of Science Education.
 We will consider requests on a case-by-case basis.